project-koku/koku/docs/celery.md

 **Issue:** The Celery worker does not auto-reload with Rancher, leading to development challenges.

-**Solution:** We need to address this issue to streamline our development process.

 ### Remote Attach Debugging with Visual Studio Code (VSCode)

 Debugging Celery workers in Koku can be made more efficient by setting up remote debugging with VSCode.
 Here are the steps to enable remote debugging: